-Our current partnerships include;
+Our current formal partnerships include:

-A Place for All (PFA)
+Place for All (PFA)

 A Place for All (PFA) is a Lambeth-based partnership project that offers a multifaceted service for socially and financially excluded adults, with a particular focus on lone parents (women), BAME communities, Latin American and Spanish-speaking communities, and the over 50s age group as the most excluded groups in the borough.